cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/ExecutionTimeMeasurer.rst

 getExecutionStartTime
 ^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected static Long getExecutionStartTime(String name)
+.. java:method:: static Long getExecutionStartTime(String name)
    :outertype: ExecutionTimeMeasurer

+   Gets the execution start time

+   :param name: the name of the method/process to get the execution start time
+   :return: the execution start time for the the given method/process

+   **See also:** :java:ref:`.EXECUTION_START_TIMES`

 getExecutionStartTimes
 ^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected static Map<String, Long> getExecutionStartTimes()
+.. java:method:: static Map<String, Long> getExecutionStartTimes()
    :outertype: ExecutionTimeMeasurer

-   Gets map the execution times.
+   Gets the map of execution times.

    :return: the execution times map

-   **See also:** :java:ref:`.executionStartTimes`
+   **See also:** :java:ref:`.EXECUTION_START_TIMES`

 start
 ^^^^^